-Brighthouse Financial: Why The Stock Is Down After Solid Q3
+Brighthouse Financial: Why The Stock Is Down After A Solid Q3

 In the exchange offer, tendering stockholders will exchange their shares of MetLife common stock for shares of RGA class B common stock at a 10% discount to the per-share value of RGA class B common stock.
 For each $1.00 of MetLife common s3tock accepted in the exchange offer, the tendering stockholder will receive approximately $1.11 of RGA class B common stock.
 This exchange offer is subject to a limit of 1.3071 shares of RGA class B common stock for each share of MetLife common stock.

 Given the RGA offer, it is reasonable to expect that BHF shares will be offered at a discount.
-In fact, there is anecdotal evidence suggesting that, as a result of the announcement, several hedge-funds have opened a pairs trade with Metlife on the long side and Brighthouse on the short side.
+In fact, there is anecdotal evidence suggesting that, as a result of the announcement, several hedge funds have opened a pairs trade with MetLife on the long side and Brighthouse on the short side.
 Some traders even expect that MetLife will offer an exchange ratio of 1:1.
 That is pure speculation at this stage, but this rumor is circulating on the market.

 Without any doubt, the announced offer is a major overhang on the stock, especially given that the shares will be most likely offered at a discount.
 That being said, while it is a short-term negative, it will not affect BHF’s operating trends and its overall fundamental position.
 As such, we view the sell-off as a great buying opportunity for value investors.

 Finally, it is worth noting that sell-side analysts remain bearish on the company.
 As noted in a prior article on BHF, we have a suspicion that if MetLife had separated Brighthouse via an IPO, the sell-side would have been more bullish.
-Here is what Citigroup’s (C) analysts said.
+Here is what Citigroup’s (C) analysts said:

 Following the 3Q:17 earnings result, we have lowered our FY 2018 EPS estimate from $9.15 to $8.85.
 In addition, we would note that BHF lowered its ROE guidance from ~9% to ~8%, with management attributing this downward revision largely to higher-than-expected equity post-separation.